WorldWindEarth/WorldWindEarth.github.io/README.md

 ---

 # **WorldWind Resources**
+## Sample Application
+Here is a feature-rich application template for quickly building a web app using the WorldWindJS library with Bootstrap and KnockoutJS.
+Simply fork/clone the template project and publish to gh-pages.

 ## Simple Example
 A very simple example showing to embed a WorldWind globe into a web page.

 - [Simple Example](simple-example.md)
 - [Simple Demo](simple-demo.md)

-## Sample Application
+## WMS Example
-Here is a feature-rich application template for quickly building a web app using the WorldWindJS library with Bootstrap and KnockoutJS.
-Simply fork/clone the template project and publish to gh-pages.

 - [worldwind-web-app template](https://github.com/WorldWindEarth/worldwind-web-app) - template project for a feature-rich, responsive, customizable web app ready to be deployed to your site.